-In Lübeck, Germany, Michael Gröning founded a company that delivered cars from factories to dealers and retailers, taking care of organizing the whole transport chain.
+In Lübeck, Germany, Michael Gröning founded a company that delivered cars from factories to dealers and retailers, organizing the whole transport chain.
 The company developed well and it was, and still is, known for high quality customer service and reliability.
-The world has changed and shifted a lot during the past 40 years, but Gröning has developed with it learning and building it’s processes according to client’s needs.
+The world has changed a lot during the past 40 years, but Gröning has developed with it, learning and building its processes according to the needs of their clients.

 Photos Copyright © Lübecker Hafen-Gesellschaft mbH

-Today Gröning still delivers cars and vehicles with the same core values and methods.
-In the last few years until now the world has experienced massive disruptions from pandemia to a raging war.
-All this has led to challenging the existing capacities of the supply chain structures.
-Resilience of the logistics has become much more important than before.
-Still the main competitive advantages remain price and speed.
-This we are committed to!
+Today Gröning still delivers cars and vehicles, working with the same core values and methods.
+Over the last few years the world has experienced massive disruptions from pandemics to a raging war.
+All this has challenged the existing capacities of the supply chain structures.
+Resilience in logistics has become much more important than before.
+The main competitive advantages are still price and speed.
+We are committed to this.

 As always, the future entails more uncertainties than the past.
 Still, the future looks challenging given the important emphasis on environment – the electrification of transported vehicles as well as trucks carrying them – and new automotive market entrants from Asia.
-Assisted by rightly conducted digitalisation of the logistics network Gröning is well equipped to confront whatever future brings.
+Supported by the ongoing digitalisation of the logistics network Gröning is well equipped to confront whatever the future brings.

 In 1981, after 13 years in the freight forwarding business, Michael Gröning founded his own forwarding company at the age of 32.